marcmunro/pgbitmap/README.md

 0.3 (alpha) Fix for bitmap corruption when adding bit to empty bitmap.

+0.5 (alpha) Change name of extension to pgbitmap from bitmap.

 Why not use the Postgres Bitstring Type?
 ========================================